simviu/IcEng/README.md

 * An IcObject has it's IcModel, loaded from OBJ file or created dynamically.
 * IcModel are constructed by IcMesh, IcTexture and IcMaterial.

 In most case your simple 3d application has one IcWindow and one IcScene.
-For iOS/Android mobile App.
-There should only be one window.
+For iOS/Android mobile App, there is only one window.

 #Document
 More info check IcEng/doc/IcEng_Manual.pdf